Before you make an offer

 If the conditions are met in the specified time, your offer goes unconditional – which means you’re legally bound to buy the house.

 Once the conditions are met, you’ll pay your deposit to the real estate agent.
 This can be by bank cheque, personal cheque or bank transfer - the agent will tell you which they accept.
 Your deposit will be held in a trust account by the agent – you’ll get it back if for any reason the conditions aren’t met and the deal doesn’t go through.

 The trust accounts are protected by law – no one can take your money if the real estate company goes broke, and there’s a fidelity fund to cover any missing money.

 It’s also worth noting, that if you choose to back out after the offer has gone unconditional, you usually won’t get your deposit back.

 Private sales usually follow the same process as offer and negotiation – but all the negotiation is done with the seller instead of a real estate agent, and you’ll pay the deposit to your lawyer.
-Banks are also more likely to require a valuation report to confirm your finance if you buy privately.
+You're more likely to require a valuation of the property report to confirm your finance.

 Conditions can be just about anything you specify, but the most common ones are:

 This gives you time to arrange your home loan with the bank.
 Make sure you specify that it must be ‘satisfactory to you’ – otherwise if you have a loan approved but the interest rate is higher than you can handle, the seller could force you to accept it.